DataDog/integrations-extras/bind9/README.md

     ```

 #### Syslog
-1. Log in to your Bind9 device.
+1. Log in to your Bind 9 device.
 2. Open `named.conf` file to add a logging clause:
     ```
     logging {